Bradley Branning: 2006–2010

 Bradley and Stacey announce they are getting married, and Becca feels left out, as only Max and Jean are invited.
 Becca is further upset by Bradley after the wedding, when he tells her he and Stacey are planning to live together, and that she should get a boyfriend.
 Becca tells Archie's daughter Ronnie Mitchell (Samantha Womack) about the rape, and Ronnie tells Stacey that Archie cannot be the father of the baby, as he was infertile, due to chemotherapy.
 Stacey tells Bradley that the baby is not Archie's, but she does not know whose it is, while Becca phones the police.
 The father is later revealed to be Ryan Malloy.

 Jack receives a call from Hughes that Bradley is to be arrested, so he tells Bradley he must get out of Walford quickly.
+Stacey and Bradley sit down on a bed, and take some before coming downstairs.
 As he attempts to flee with Stacey, he realises that he has forgotten their passports, and goes to recover them from his home, telling Stacey to stay where she is until he returns.
 He successfully retrieves the passports without being noticed by the police; however, his phone rings as he walks back to Stacey, and DCI Marsden spots him.
 He attempts to flee up a fire escape, and subsequently across rooftops.
 When he reaches the roof of the Queen Vic, he shouts to Stacey to run, before losing his balance and falling to his death as the residents look on in horror.
 As Max pulls a distressed Stacey aside, Stacey admits to him that it is her fault Bradley is dead, and confesses that she is Archie's killer.
-Bradley is last seen in the hospital's chapel of rest, where he is visited by Max and the Slaters, after which an emotional Stacey goes missing, unable to cope with Bradley's death.
-The police close the investigation, and an inquest court finds Bradley guilty.
+Bradley is later visited in the hospital's chapel of rest by Max and the Slaters, after which an emotional Stacey goes missing, unable to cope with Bradley's death.
+On the day of Bradley's funeral, police close the investigation, and an inquest court finds Bradley guilty.

-Five weeks after Bradley's death, Max tracks Stacey down to an abandoned house, where she confesses that she only told Bradley the truth about what she did to Archie on their wedding night.
+Five weeks after Bradley's death, Max tracks Stacey down to an abandoned house, where she confesses that she told Bradley the truth that she killed Archie when they were upstairs on the bed.
 She feared that Bradley would take the blame for her, and offered to confess to the police herself, but Bradley refused out of his love for her, and convinced Stacey to run away with him instead.
 Reasoning that Bradley would only want her to be happy, Max agrees to keep Stacey's secret, and sends her home.